Arksine/moonraker/docs/web_api.md

     - `state_changed`: The queue state has changed
     - `jobs_added`: One or more jobs were added to the queue
     - `jobs_removed`: One or more jobs were removed from the queue
-    - `job_loaded`:  A job was popped off the queue and successfull started
+    - `job_loaded`:  A job was popped off the queue and successfully started
 - `updated_queue`:  If the queue itself is changed this will be a list containing each item in the queue.
 If the queue has not changed this will be `null`.